 Texas Health conducts an extensive recruitment and selection process for the Administrative Residency/Fellowship programs, pursuing a goal to develop future leaders for the industry.
 Those who have completed the programs may interview for open positions for which they qualify.

-Salah Jamaleddine began a 12-month administrative residency in June 2012 at Texas Health Presbyterian Hospital Dallas.
-He previously worked in Texas Health's information technology department as a senior network analyst and senior system administrator.
-He holds bachelor's and master's degrees from the University of Texas at Arlington and is working to earn a master's degree in health care administration from Trinity University in San Antonio.
+Salah Jamal completed a 12-month Administrative Residency in June 2013 at Texas Health Presbyterian Hospital Dallas and is now an Administrative Fellow.
+He previously worked in Texas Health's information technology department as a System Administration Manager and senior network analyst.
+Jamal holds a bachelor's and an MBA from the University of Texas at Arlington and recently earned a master's degree in health care administration from Trinity University in San Antonio.
+Jamal also serves as the Vice President of the Board for Computers for the Blind organization.

 For more information about the administrative residency/fellowship experience, please email FellowshipProgram@TexasHealth.org.